astronomer/docs/learn/airflow-executors-explained.md

 id: airflow-executors-explained
 ---

 If you're new to Apache Airflow, the world of Executors is difficult to navigate.
-Even if you're a veteran user overseeing 20 or more DAGs, knowing what Executor best suits your use case at any given time isn't always easy - especially as the OSS project (and its utilities) continues to grow and develop.
+Even if you're a veteran user overseeing 20 or more DAGs, knowing what Executor best suits your use case at any given time isn't always easy - especially as the OSS project and its utilities continue to grow and develop.

 This guide will help you: